 Limitations of Price Earnings Ratio

 Finding the true value of a stock cannot just be calculated using current year earnings.
 The value depends on all expected future cash flows and earnings of a company.
 Price Earnings Ratio is used as a good starting point.
 It means little just by itself unless we have some understanding of the growth prospects in EPS and risk profile of the company.
 An investor must dig deeper into the company’s financial statements and use other valuation and financial analysis methods to get a better picture of a company’s value and performance.

-CFI is the official global provider of the Financial Modeling Designation for financial analysts.
+Thank you for reading CFI’s guide to Price Earnings Ratio.
 To continue learning and advancing your career, these additional resources will be helpful: